Albert E. Jenner Jr.: Years as prominent attorney

 1968 also saw Jenner argue his first major case at the U.S. Supreme Court, Witherspoon v.
 Illinois.
 In the following years, he would argue Mills v.
 Electric Auto-Lite (1970); Reliance Electric Co. v.
 Emerson Electric Co.
 (1972); Gonzales v.
 Automatic Employees Credit Union (1974); and Serbian Eastern Orthodox Diocese for the United States of America and Canada v.
 Milivojevich (1976).
 Jenner himself was mentioned as a preferred candidate for the Supreme Court by Johnson's Secretary of Defense, Clark Clifford, over Johnson's choice, Homer Thornberry.
 With the impending retirement of Chief Justice Earl Warren, Johnson hoped to elevate Associate Justice Abe Fortas to that post and Thornberry to Fortas' seat.
 Clifford thought Jenner would be a more acceptable candidate for Senate Republicans than Thornberry and help make them more amenable to Fortas as Chief Justice.
 Fortas' nomination was derailed by various scandals and withdrawn, which also ended Thornberry's nomination.

 Jenner participated in the investigation into the 1969 bribery scandal at the Supreme Court of Illinois involving Chief Justice Roy Solfisburg and former Chief Justice Ray Klingbiel.

 Jenner served on the board of General Dynamics.
 He was a friend of an attorney for the family of Henry Crown.
-Jenner represented Lester Crown, president of Material Service Corporation, in a 1972 bribery scandal and obtained for his client immunity from prosecution in exchange for cooperating with the grand jury.
+Jenner represented Lester Crown, president of Material Service Corporation, in a 1972 bribery scandal and obtained for client immunity from prosecution in exchange for cooperating with the grand jury.

 He was named in January 1974 as senior minority counsel on the impeachment inquiry staff for the Republicans on the House Judiciary Committee during the impeachment process against Richard Nixon.
 However, he was replaced in July 1974 after advocating for the impeachment of Nixon.
 The Committee later recommended impeachment.

 During this time, Jenner fought (successfully) against Senator Ted Kennedy's attempt to appoint Francis X. Morrissey, a Boston Municipal Court judge whom Jenner thought was unqualified, as a federal judge.
 A longtime opponent of the House Un-American Activities Committee, Jenner played a role in its 1975 abolition after he filed a First Amendment challenge to HUAC in response to its investigation of Dr. Jeremiah Stamler, a prominent Chicago heart researcher.

 Jenner represented convicted labor racketeer Allen Dorfman.